Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/Configuration for 5G SA/README.md

 Operator Key: E8ED289DEBA952E4283B54E88E6183CA
 ```

-You should configure these parameters same as parameters in HSS, so the attach process can be successfully accepted.
+You should configure these parameters the same as parameters in HSS, so the attach process can be successfully accepted.
 Run the HSS via webUI in open5gs VM using this command:
 ```Linux
 cd /home/core5gs/open5gs/webui
 npm run dev